Coltrane "Live" at the Village Vanguard

-Coltrane "Live" at the Village Vanguard is a live album by jazz musician John Coltrane, released in February 1962 on Impulse Records.
+Coltrane "Live" at the Village Vanguard is a live album by the jazz musician and composer John Coltrane.
+It was released in February 1962 through Impulse Records.
 It is the first album to feature the members of the classic quartet of Coltrane with McCoy Tyner, Jimmy Garrison, and Elvin Jones, as well as the first Coltrane live album to be issued.
 In contrast to his previous album for Impulse!, this one generated much turmoil among both critics and audience alike with its challenging music.

 Background

 In 1961, Coltrane created controversy with the hiring of Eric Dolphy and with the kind of music his band was playing.
 In reaction to the Quintet's residency at the Village Vanguard in New York City starting in late October 1961, DownBeat critic John Tynan described the group as "musical nonsense being peddled in the name of jazz" and "a horrifying demonstration of what appears to be a growing anti-jazz trend."
 European critics and audiences also had difficulty with appearances earlier in the year, finding the group's music, especially that of Coltrane and Dolphy, puzzling and difficult to follow.
 DownBeat magazine editor Don DeMichael took the step of inviting the pair to defend themselves, a piece appearing in the April 12, 1962 issue entitled "John Coltrane and Eric Dolphy Answer the Critics".

 It was the idea of new producer Bob Thiele to record Coltrane live over four nights in early November, Thiele meeting the saxophonist for the first time face-to-face at the club.
 This commenced a close working relationship between Thiele and Coltrane that would last for the rest of his time at Impulse!, Thiele producing virtually every subsequent album.
 Thiele secured Coltrane's trust right away by not insisting he record his most popular song, "My Favorite Things", during these shows.
 Recording engineer Rudy Van Gelder set up his equipment at a table by the stage, and for these concerts Coltrane often enhanced the Quintet by adding tampura, contrabassoon, oboe, or a second bass.

 These were Reggie Workman's final recordings with the group, as by December 1961 Garrison was announced as his replacement, stabilizing a line-up that would remain constant for the next four years.
 (Garrison's performance on the album marked the first time he had played with the group.)

 Two additional recordings taken from these shows appeared on the album Impressions, "Impressions" and "India".
 On September 23, 1997, Impulse! issued a box set The Complete 1961 Village Vanguard Recordings, with recordings from all four nights chronologically on four compact discs.